GFouilhe-AThiriet/Projet-L3/UpdatesReport.md

 Update 28/05 by Au. : I optimized the code : now Pygame loads the images only once when a new group is selected.
 I added the right click gadget in the two windows.
 And I finished to make a decent looking display.
 Thus : steps 1, 2 and 3 completed.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% Embeddings %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+Update 15/06 by Au. : A lot of presentation done.
+Starting the embeddings part soon.